 The Active Groundwater Remediation - Anaerobic Bioremediation Alternative would target remediating the impacted groundwater with elevated 2,6-DNT concentrations.
-It would include insitu biochemical treatment utilizing permanent injection wells and temporary injection points to administer the biochemical product into the contaminant plume.
+The Army's groundwater remediation efforts at BAAP will be inclusive of all six DNT isomers (total DNT).
+It would include in-situ biochemical treatment utilizing permanent injection wells and temporary injection points to administer the biochemical product into the contaminant plume.
 The injection locations would be located both on-site and off-site.
 It would also include continued groundwater monitoring, on-site groundwater access restrictions, and a provision for an alternate water supply, where necessary.